Azure/azure-webjobs-sdk-extensions/README.md

 ===
 This repo contains binding extensions to the **Azure WebJobs SDK**.
 See the [Azure WebJobs SDK repo](https://github.com/Azure/azure-webjobs-sdk) for more information.
 The binding extensions in this repo are available as the **Microsoft.Azure.WebJobs.Extensions** nuget package on the [Azure AppService MyGet feed](https://www.myget.org/gallery/azure-appservice).

-The wiki also contains information on how to author your own binding extensions.
+The [wiki](https://github.com/Azure/azure-webjobs-sdk-extensions/wiki) contains information on how to **author your own binding extensions**.
 See the [Binding Extensions Overview](https://github.com/Azure/azure-webjobs-sdk-extensions/wiki/Binding-Extensions-Overview) for more details.

+A [sample project](https://github.com/Azure/azure-webjobs-sdk-extensions/blob/master/src/ExtensionsSample/Program.cs) is also provided that demonstrates the bindings in action.

-The extensions included in this repo include the following extensions.
-This repo contains a [sample project](https://github.com/Azure/azure-webjobs-sdk-extensions/blob/master/src/ExtensionsSample/Program.cs) that demonstrates the bindings.
+The extensions included in this repo include the following:

 ###TimerTrigger###

 A fully featured Timer trigger that supports cron expressions, as well as other schedule expressions.
 A couple of examples:

-    public static void CronJob([TimerTrigger("0 */1 * * * *")] TimerInfo timerInfo)
+    public static void CronJob([TimerTrigger("0 */1 * * * *")] TimerInfo timer)
     {
         Console.WriteLine("Cron job fired!");
     }

-    public static void TimerJob([TimerTrigger("00:00:30")] TimerInfo timerInfo)
+    public static void TimerJob([TimerTrigger("00:00:30")] TimerInfo timer)
     {
         Console.WriteLine("Timer job fired!");
     }